 Life insurance is a very emotional decision that families need to talk about.
-Life Happens Life New Appreciations study found that over half (55%) of Americans said this past year was the first time they spoke with a loved one about life insurance.
 You can help your clients start these conversations with educational content provided by Life Happens, a non-profit organization dedicated to helping educate consumers about the importance of life insurance.

 Remind clients that it is a good time to review coverage

 The National Association of Insurance Commissioners (NAIC) suggests that consumers regularly consider a life insurance policy review to determine if the coverage in their policy is still appropriate for their situations.
-Industry research shows that there are 30 million uninsured households in our country — families that need insurance but don’t have it.
-Research also shows there are another 30 million households that are underinsured, that have insurance but not at the level to appropriately protect their families.
+Industry research shows younger generations are less likely to have coverage and more likely to live with a life insurance coverage gap.
+Overall, 52% of American adults report owning life insurance, and 41% of adults — both insured and uninsured — say they don’t have sufficient life insurance coverage.

 Help your clients review their needs.
 A quick email or call to check in on their family, health, marital and housing status can help start a life insurance policy change conversation.